 “Umm . . . log into Facebook so we can take ‘some demographic data, your likes, your friends’ list, whether your friends know one another, and some of your private messages,'” someone wrote on a message board in May 2014.
 “MESSAGES, even?!
 I hope Amazon listens to all of our violation flags and bans the requester.
 That is ridiculous.”
 Another quiz taker ridiculed the quiz-maker’s promise to protect user data: “But its totally safe dud[e], trust us.”

-Collecting the data was Aleksander Kogan, a Cambridge University psychology lecturer who was being paid by the political consulting firm Cambridge Analytica to gather as much Facebook data on as many Americans as possible in a number of key U.S. states.
-The firm, backed by right-wing billionaire donor Robert Mercer, would later claim to have helped Trump win, using an arsenal that included, as its then CEO boasted in September 2016, a psychometric “model to predict the personality of every single adult in the United States of America.”
-With enough good data, the idea was that Cambridge Analytica could slice up the electorate into tiny segments, microtarget just the right voters in the right states with emotionally tailored, under-the-radar online ads, and–in a very tight election–gain an advantage by, in theory, gerrymandering the mind of the electorate.
+The quiz-maker was Aleksander Kogan, a lecturer at Cambridge University who was being paid by the political consulting firm Cambridge Analytica to gather as much Facebook data on as many Americans as possible in a number of key U.S. states.
+The firm, backed by right-wing billionaire donor Robert Mercer, would later claim to have helped Donald Trump win the presidency, using an arsenal that included, as its then CEO boasted before the election, a psychometric “model to predict the personality of every single adult in the United States of America.”
+With enough good data, the company promised it could slice up the electorate into tiny segments, microtarget just the right voters in the right states with emotionally tailored, under-the-radar online ads, and–in a very tight election–gain an advantage by gerrymandering the mind of the electorate.